calasanmarko/TurboMac/README.md

 You can verify that the extension has loaded correctly by seeing if it shows up when you type `kextstat | grep TurboMac` in the Terminal.

+# Uninstallation
+Follow the same steps as in the Installation section, except open the uninstallation script instead of the installation script.
+You can entirely re-enable SIP and Authenticated Root when done.

 # License
 Made by Marko Calasan, 2022.